soniya-catherine/incident_log_project/README.md

 ### `example_outputs/incident_summary.html`

-This file contains an HTML version of the final incident summary.
+This file contains a visual HTML version of the final incident summary.

+It includes:

+- severity summary cards
+- detected case studies / investigation stories
+- incident type breakdown
+- prioritized incident table
+- recommended actions

+The case-study section is generated from detected incident patterns.
+It is not hard-coded to the author's lab IP addresses, usernames, hostnames, or machines.

-It is useful for viewing the analyzer results in a browser or including a cleaner results screenshot in documentation.
+This file is useful for viewing the analyzer results in a browser or including a cleaner results screenshot in documentation.

 ## Installation and Setup